Artin-Mirzayans/UFC-Prediction/README.md

 * Password (for all users): ["a"]

 ## User Features
-Guest users can only view "about" page.
+Guest users can only view "about" page & search user's scores

 #### Sign-Up Page
 * Create new account with e-mail/password